vimaec/vim/README.md

 ## Assets Buffer

 The assets section of a BIM is also a BFAST container.
 It may contain any number of buffers with any names.
 Buffers prefixed with the name `textures\` are assumed to be texture files.
+By convention buffers prefixed with the name `renders\` contain image files.

 ## Geometry Buffer